-Video Tutorial on how to quickly make a hat using your Addi circular knitting machine.
-Perfect for last minute Christmas gifts, craft fairs or for donating to charity.
+Video Tutorial on how to quickly make a hat using your, Addi or Sentro, hand-crank circular knitting machine.
+Make hats fast for last-minute Christmas gifts, selling at market, or donating to charity.

-Circular knitting machines like the Addi can be somewhat controversial in the yarn community.
-But I am here to say these hats are 100% hand made!
+Circular knitting machines, like the Addi, can be somewhat controversial in the yarn community.
+But I am here to say these hats are 100% handmade!
 Yes, you are using a machine instead of needles or a crochet hook but you are still hand cranking the wheel hundreds of times.
-My favorite thing to make hats for it to donate them to charity.
-I really enjoy making hats for the homeless around Christmas time and with my Addi, I am able to make a much much bigger impact than I would crocheting hats.
+My favorite thing to make hats for are to donate to charity.
+I really enjoy making hats for the homeless around Christmas time and with my Addi, I am able to make a much bigger impact than I would crocheting hats.

-These hats are also extremely warm since they are basically double layer.
+These hats are extremely warm since they are basically double-layer.
 You can also easily change the size of your hat by either increasing or decreasing the number of rows.
 Once my local hospital starts accepting donations again for the NICU, I want to figure out how many rows it takes to make little preemie hats to donate!